Minor in Global and Urban Education Studies

 Choose at least 8 credits from the following options, as well as others by advisement.

-Department of Humanities and Social Sciences (Highly recommended electives):
+Department of Applied Statistics, Social Science, and Humanities (Highly recommended electives):

 SOED-UE.20 American Social Movements, 1950 – Present: Power, Resistance, Identity (4 credits)